A Community-Focused Law Firm That’s Here For You

 What happens to the debts of the decedent in probate?

 The debts of a decedent are not forgiven upon death.
-Any actual or potential creditor of the decedent is an interested person in the probate proceeding and entitled to receive a Notice to Creditors.
+Any actual or potential creditor of the decedent is an interested person in the probate proceeding and entitled to receive a notice to creditors.
 This notice informs the creditor that they have a limited time to file a claim against the estate.
 The notice is also published in a newspaper to reach creditors who may not be known to the personal representative.

 If a creditor does not file their claim within the allotted time, the claim is forever barred.
 When a claim is filed, it can be contested and the dispute will be resolved in a lawsuit.
 When there is no objection to the claim, that creditor is entitled to be paid from nonexempt assets in the order of priority established by law.